HarleyB123/harleyoperator/README.md

 - The correct workflow when using the Make commands and what they do
 - Fully understand the Reconciler code
+- Understand the local dev workflow, currently building image, pushing image, minikube start, make deploy, kubectl apply and then check.
+Probably a faster method of iterating logic.
+- Testing the Operator?

 What I did wrong: